SaaS vs Open Core Software: Advantages and Disadvantages from the Customer Perspective

 So we can see a simple distinction between Open Core and proprietary SaaS is difficult to make.

 Joseph Jacks offers a straightforward way of defining commercial open source companies as those that would not exist if their underlying open source core didn’t exist.
-(By the way, I recommend reading the OSS Capital blog and especially this post if you are looking for a broader (and more nuanced) market perspective on these topics.)
+(By the way, I recommend reading the OSS Capital blog if you are looking for a broader (and more nuanced) market perspective on these topics.)

 Since I am focused on the operator’s perspective, I’d like to keep this comparison limited to the most common initial offerings - proprietary SaaS and Open Core that runs on-premises (not through SaaS delivery).
 An additional point of clarification: running on-premises may just mean the customer’s cloud account and not actually on their own servers.